Paul-Orlando/web-research-hub/README.md

 with Replit Agent and n8n" course, combining a Replit Agent- generated full-stack frontend with an n8n-hosted, three-agent hierarchical research pipeline.
-The n8n workflow files are preserved in the `workflow/` folder, exported directly from the working production workflow prior to the prototype being retired.
+The n8n workflow files are preserved in the `workflow/` folder.

 **Phase 2 — Standalone rebuild**
 Rebuilt as a direct FastAPI + Next.js application, removing the n8n runtime dependency entirely while preserving the same three-agent architecture, system prompts, and routing logic.
-This phase added the Search Depth Toggle, live Source List Panel, real-time progress streaming, multi-turn sessions, and document export — closing every gap identified in Phase 1's Known Limitations.
+Added the Search Depth Toggle, live Source List Panel, real-time progress streaming, multi-turn sessions, and document export — closing every gap identified in Phase 1's Known Limitations.

-**Phase 3 — MCP Integration (current)**
+**Phase 3 — MCP integration (current)**
 Introduced the Web Research Hub MCP Server as the tool layer, replacing direct Exa API calls in the backend.
 All web search and export operations now route through the MCP server via